Timberwolves' Towns says mother hospitalized with COVID-19 - WHIZ News

-Towns talked about the condition of his mother, Jacqueline Cruz, early Wednesday on his Instagram page and urged his followers to take COVID-19 seriously and practice social distancing.
+Towns talked about the condition of his mother, Jacqueline Cruz, Wednesday on his Instagram page.
+He urged his followers to take COVID-19 seriously and practice social distancing.

 Towns said both his parents went to the hospital recently and were tested for the disease.
 While his father was released and told to quarantine at home, his mother’s condition deteriorated to the point where she was put on a ventilator and placed in a coma.